GordoLeal/SuperSimeonAutos/README.md

 ## How to play
 **Objective**: Locate vehicles across the map ([vehicles guide available](https://docs.google.com/document/d/1HLy1r_IYJAnth6uyUSzunOT0c65c5wLdxrW01GbjFZA/edit?usp=sharing)) and deliver them to highlighted delivery points.

-**Customizable Settings**: Upon loading a save for the first time the SSA_Settings.txt file is created, allowing you to enable/disable up to 4 delivery points: Del Perro Pier, Simeon, Lighthouse and Lifeguard Tower.
+**Customizable Settings**: Upon loading a save for the first time the SSA_Settings.txt file is created and you are able to manually edit it or use the in game menu (press GET IN COVER (Default: Q) + RELOAD GUN (Default: R)) to enable/disable up to 4 delivery points: Del Perro Pier, Simeon, Lighthouse and Lifeguard Tower.
 (Lifeguard is disabled by default)

 ![del perro pier](https://github.com/GordoLeal/SuperSimeonAutos/blob/master/githubpage/delperro.png)
 ![Simeon](https://github.com/GordoLeal/SuperSimeonAutos/blob/master/githubpage/simeon.png)